brain-fuel/learn-git/README.md

 # learn-git
-A site for the learn-git
+A site for the learn-git.org website